transcovo/node-amqp-bus/README.md

 ## Developement system dependencies

-To run the tests, you need a local RabbitMQ.
-The simplest way to do this with the exact versions used in production is to use the Dockerfile available here: https://github.com/transcovo/environments-tech/tree/master/docker
+To run the tests, you need a local RabbitMQ responding on 'amqp://guest:guest@localhost:5672'.